COSMOS (Cosmea) (Mexican-aster)

 The Black C., Cosmos diversifolius, is listed in catalogs as Bidens dahlioides.
 This sort grows a foot tall and has dark velvety red flowers, tinged purple.

-Where to Plant.
 Cosmos serves our need for a tall, beautiful annual to supply us with flowers for our homes.
-The stems are long and the flowers keep in water from five to seven days.
+The stems are long and the flowers keep in water for five to seven days.
 No garden should be without at least a few plants.
 To redeem the appearance of a new shrub planting, Cosmos is most useful for the first year.

 Some sections of the country report that mildew attacks Cosmos.
 Should this be troublesome the plants may be dusted with sulfur, which will not discolor the foliage as would the equally effective Bordeaux mixture.